Artist: Hannah Black

 Full gallery of images, press release and link available after the jump.

-Images courtesy of the artist and Arcadia Missa, London.
+Images courtesy of Arcadia Missa, London.
 Photos by Eva Herzog.

 Ruin/Rien links together a cluster of events associated with the French Revolution in the late 18th century and the concept of the autonomous artwork.